11 Commonly Confused Elements of a Research Paper

 5. Is your “research question” the same as your “research problem”?

-A research problem is a broad issue that you would like to address through your research.
-It identifies a difficulty, doubt, or an area of concern, in theory or in practice, that requires thought and investigation.
+research problem is a broad issue that you would like to address through your research.
+It identifies a theoretical or a practical difficulty, doubt, or an area of concern that requires thought and investigation.
 It is an anomaly, a limitation, or a troubling question in the real world that needs to be addressed.
 You can break your research problem into smaller questions that will help you move towards solving the problem.

 Now let us understand what a research question is.
 A research question is the specific concern that you will answer through your research.
 It is derived from your research problem but is based on your study design.
 When you narrow down your research problem to a specific idea that points towards a feasible way to investigate or address your research problem, you get your research question.
 Specifying your research question is the first step in the direction of actually solving your research problem.
 You can then formulate the aim of your study based on your research question and accordingly decide the objectives of your research.